Who looks after the complaint process?

 Most complaints will be resolved at a local level through a process called local resolution.

 Allegations of rudeness, for example, are unlikely to be the subject of a full investigation and will be resolved locally.
-More serious complaints will be investigated thoroughly or referred to the Independent Police Complaints Commission (IPCC).
+More serious complaints will be investigated thoroughly or referred to the Independent Office for Police Conduct (IOPC).

 So what is local resolution?